Avaiga/taipy-getting-started/README.md

 ## Step 11

-Introduce the concepts of Cycle and masters.
+Introduce the concepts of Cycles and masters (offical scenarios).
 We can delete a scenario and we can make a scenario master.

 ## Step 12